majanne/AutoStitch-Keyence/README.md

 #### Multi-Point name handling ####

-The Keyence Slide Scanning Microscope allows to image up to three slides in one run (Multi-Point acquisition).
+The microscope allows the user to image up to three slides in one run (Multi-Point acquisition).
-When using Multi-Point acquisition, the _Capture_-window allows to enter one name (here: myExp) for all three slides.
+When using Multi-Point acquisition, however, only one common name can be entered in the _Capture_-window (example: myExp).
-The Analyzer output for three slides imaged in one run is the following:
+The Analyzer output for three slides that are imaged together is the following:
-A folder _myExp_ that contains up to three subfolders, _XY01_, _XY02_ , _XY03_.
-The names XY01-3 correspond to the positions of the slides in the slide holder.
+A folder _myExp_ that contains up to three subfolders, _XY01_, _XY02_, _XY03_.
+The names XY01-3 correspond to the position of the slides in the slide holder.

 __This script allows the user to define up to three slide names by using _#_.__